-Strong Customer Authentication (SCA), a new requirement as part of PSD2 in Europe, came into effect on 14 September, 2019.
+Strong Customer Authentication (SCA), a new regulation as part of PSD2 in Europe, came into effect on 14 September, 2019.
+It requires online stores to use 3D Secure, a technology that adds an extra verification step to checkout, for European customers.
 This guide explains the basics of SCA, what merchants need to know, and how to verify a purchase.

 SCA helps make online payments more secure.
 It’s a new way to verify your customers’ identity, and may help protect you from liability for fraudulent payments.

 Stripe enables 3D Secure automatically for customers with credit or debit cards issued in the European Economic Area (EEA).
 These customers will see an extra authentication step during checkout.
 This may be a pop-up in their browser, a push notification from their banking app, or a similar notification.
 The exact authentication process depends on the customer’s bank.
 It's not possible to customize this experience.
 For more information, Stripe’s documentation about 3D Secure and SCA.